 Kale is also known as leaf cabbage and belongs to the same family as broccoli.
 It also has a similar texture since its leaves tend to be rough and curly, similar to the florets of broccoli.
 Kale is also easier to handle since you can simply wash and cut the leaves instead of having to deal with the head or stalk.

 Kale has a dark green or purple color, depending on the variety that you use.
 In terms of its taste, it carries a slightly bitter, strong and earthy flavor, offering a good dryness that you can use as a substitute for broccoli in dishes that call for its usage.

 You can leave it raw and use it in salads or you can blend, puree, cook or steam it.
 All the types of kale are rich in nutrients, useful phytochemicals, and antioxidants, so pick freely and enjoy!

 Cauliflower also belongs to the same family as broccoli.
+They're from the cruciferous family which is an informal name for the mustard family.
 It offers a similar texture and appearance, making it an extremely close alternative.
 It has a flat base stalk and surrounding leaves that you can discard, while the central part includes a head with multiple florets that you can cut and cook.

 The florets differ in color since they are pale white as compared to the green of broccoli.
 The taste is also similar, although cauliflower tends to be slightly creamier and sweeter than broccoli, which can help if someone has an issue with the taste.